National Covid-19 daily case numbers confirmed

-The Health Protection Surveillance Centre has today been notified of 23,817* confirmed cases of COVID-19.

-As of 8am today, 941 COVID-19 patients are hospitalised, of which 90 are in ICU.
+The Health Protection Surveillance Centre has today been notified of 20,909* confirmed cases of COVID-19, meanwhile as of 8am today, 1,055 COVID-19 patients are hospitalised, 92 of whom are in ICU.

 Subscribe or register today to discover more from DonegalLive.ie